The Toxic GenAI Environment – We Created!

 We did this – not GenAI!

-Fast forward to today, how much clarity have we offered students since then?
+Fast forward to today, how much guidance have we offered students since then?
 Very little, I would argue!
-Worse, I actually believe we have compounded the emotional turmoil represented in the personas and it is more widespread (beyond students to educators and into industry).
+Worse, I actually believe we have compounded the emotional turmoil represented in the personas, and it is now more widespread (beyond students to educators and into industry).

-Instead of clarity, what has unfortunately developed is what I can only describe as a horrible incentive to pull people down over their use of GenAI.
+Instead of clarity, what has unfortunately developed is what I can only describe as an incentive to pull people down over their use of GenAI.
 Does a person’s use of GenAI make them somehow inferior, somehow indecent, a scapegoat to be attacked?
-And if so, what have we offered in the way of guidance and clarity on what level of GenAI use has been deemed acceptable?
+And if so, what have we offered in the way of guidance on what level of GenAI use is deemed acceptable?
 If the answer is none, is that realistic?

 Prestige, Control, Fear?

-I read the negative comments on various platforms towards other professionals, I can’t help but wonder whether one of the deepest anxieties driving all of them is that we can no longer identify individual prestige.
+As I read the negative comments on various platforms towards other professionals, I can’t help but wonder whether this is now much more than a disagreement about the use of GenAI.
+Perhaps one of the deepest anxieties driving the negative comments is that we can no longer identify individual prestige.
 We can no longer easily distinguish and rank top students or talented employees (or ourselves).
-I wonder if this loss of control has pushed the level of judgment and the attacks on others to what I perceive to be an all-time high, which I am finding deeply sad.
+This loss of control may have increased and intensified the level of judgment and criticism towards each other over the use of GenAI.

 Reality?